yschaeff/cncd/README.md

 a slow SD card).

 I do like to keep things as simple as possible.
-Though I did implement a plugin system of sorts.
+Though I did implement a plugin system.
 This complicates the design but in a recent Octoprint on air episode Gina mentioned the plugin system in Octoprint actually helps to reduce code complexity over time!